-- Labor Grievances The Staff will be able to lodge their complaints relating to any difficulties they face such as working environment, or conditions or unreasonable overtime.
-The focal point for all GRM's of the project will be the Social and Environmental Specialist.
-The mechanism for workers' GRM is described in detail in the LMP. - Beneficiary GRM A GRM for beneficiaries has already been established for the project.
-The PMU will treat grievances seriously and take timely and appropriate action in response.
-Information about the existence of the grievance mechanism will be readily available to all project workers.
+Labor Grievances - This GRM can be used by Staff to lodge their complaints relating to any difficulties they face such as working environment, or conditions or unreasonable overtime.
+The focal point for this GRM will be the Social and Environmental Specialist.
+The mechanism for workers' GRM is described in detail in the LMP.